ahonson/weather/README.md

 `rsync -av vendor/artes/weather/view ./`

+Run this command if you want to execute the unit tests of the module with `make test` from the root of you Anax base.

+`rsync -av vendor/artes/weather/test ./`

 ### Step 3: Add your API-keys

 The module makes use of [ipstack](https://ipstack.com/) and [openweathermap](https://openweathermap.org/) to provide the user with information about a given IP-address or about a valid pair of geographical coordinates.